argilla-io/distilabel/docs/sections/pipeline_samples/examples/text_generation_with_image.md

 Answer questions about images using `distilabel`.

 Image-text-to-text models take in an image and text prompt and output text.
 In this example we will use an LLM [`InferenceEndpointsLLM`](https://distilabel.argilla.io/dev/components-gallery/llms/inferenceendpointsllm/) with [meta-llama/Llama-3.2-11B-Vision-Instruct](https://huggingface.co/meta-llama/Llama-3.2-11B-Vision-Instruct) to ask a question about an image, and [`OpenAILLM`](https://distilabel.argilla.io/dev/components-gallery/llms/openaillm/) with `gpt-4o-mini`.
-We will ask a simple question to showcase how the [`VisionGeneration`](https://distilabel.argilla.io/dev/components-gallery/tasks/visiongeneration/) task can be used in a pipeline.
+We will ask a simple question to showcase how the [`TextGenerationWithImage`](https://distilabel.argilla.io/dev/components-gallery/tasks/textgenerationwithimage/) task can be used in a pipeline.

 === "Inference Endpoints - meta-llama/Llama-3.2-11B-Vision-Instruct"

     ```python
     from distilabel.models.llms import InferenceEndpointsLLM
     from distilabel.pipeline import Pipeline
-    from distilabel.steps.tasks.vision_generation import VisionGeneration
+    from distilabel.steps.tasks.text_generation_with_image import TextGenerationWithImage
     from distilabel.steps import LoadDataFromDicts